trevarj/dotris/README.md

 ### Levels

-Every 10 lines cleared the speed of the falling piece increases by 25%.
+Every 10 lines cleared the speed of the falling piece increases by 25% and the grid is wiped.

 ## Building